Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/VUDRM-token.md

 }
 ```

-## VUDRM token API
+## Studio DRM token API

-VUDRM tokens can be generated by making a request to the VUDRM token api: https://token.vudrm.tech/generate
+Studio DRM tokens can be generated by making a request to the Studio DRM token api: https://token.vudrm.tech/generate

-The request to the VUDRM token API needs to be a POST and requires an `API_KEY` header with your account API key as the value.
+The request to the Studio DRM token API needs to be a POST and requires an `API_KEY` header with your account API key as the value.
 Please contact support@vualto.com if you do not have this.

 The body of the POST request comprises of the account name and the DRM policy.